wyang342/news-site-II/README.md

 1. `articles` - an array of article objects
 2. `handleTitleClick` - a function

 The `ArticleList` `component` will receive an array of `articles`. `map` over this array and create an array of `ArticleTeaser`s.
-When you `map` over the `articles` array, it's good to pass in an arrow function to keep track of `this`.
-Don't use the regular function for this.
+When you `map` over the `articles` array, it's good to pass in an arrow function to keep track of `this` - don't use regular functions.

-The `ArticleTeaser` `component` requires a `handleTitleClick` `prop` - the value that you provide for this should be the `handleTitleClick` `prop` that's passed into the `ArticleList` `component`.
+The `ArticleTeaser` `component` also requires a `handleTitleClick` `prop` - the value that you provide for this should be the `handleTitleClick` `prop` that's passed into the `ArticleList` `component`.
 In other words, `ArticleList` will receive `this.props.handleTitleClick`.
 This prop will be passed into your `ArticleTeaser` components that you create.

 Will we need to pass down anything else to render out `ArticleTeaser`?
-Think about it.

 Don't worry about this not doing anything yet.
 We'll wire it up in the next section.

 ## React Router